ISO 9000 family

-Background
+History

-ISO 9000 was first published in 1987 by the International Organization for Standardization (ISO).
-It was based on the BS 5750 series of standards from BSI that were proposed to ISO in 1979.
-However, its history can be traced back some twenty years before that, to the publication of government procurement standards, such as the United States Department of Defense MIL-Q-9858 standard in 1959, and the United Kingdom's Def Stan 05-21 and 05–24.
+In March 1979, BSI published the world's first quality management systems standard, BS 5750, as part of a response to growing concerns about the quality.
+BS 5750 supplied the template for the development of the ISO 9000 series in March 1987, by ISO.
+However, its history can be traced back some twenty years before that, to the publication of government procurement standards, such as the United States Department of Defense MIL-Q-9858 standard in 1959, and the United Kingdom's Def Stan 05–21 and 05–24.
 Large organizations that supplied government procurement agencies often had to comply with a variety of quality assurance requirements for each contract awarded, which led the defense industry to adopt mutual recognition of NATO AQAP, MIL-Q, and Def Stan standards.
 Eventually, industries adopted ISO 9000 instead of forcing contractors to adopt multiple—and often similar—requirements.

 Reasons for use

 The global adoption of ISO 9001 may be attributable to several factors.
 In the early days, the ISO 9001 (9002 and 9003) requirements were intended to be used by procuring organizations, such as contractors and design activities, as the basis of contractual arrangements with their suppliers.
 This helped reduce the need for subcontract supplier quality development by establishing basic requirements for a supplier to assure product quality.
 The ISO 9001 requirements could be tailored to meet specific contractual situations, depending on the complexity of the product, business type (design responsibility, manufacture only, distribution, servicing, etc.), and risk to the procurer.
+For example, the food industry combined the ISO 9000 series with HACCP as a single management system.
 If a chosen supplier was weak in the controls of their measurement equipment (calibration), and hence QC/inspection results, that specific requirement would be invoked in the contract.
 Adopting a single quality assurance requirement also leads to cost savings throughout the supply chain by reducing the administrative burden of maintaining multiple sets of quality manuals and procedures.

-A few years later, the UK Government took steps to improve national competitiveness following the publication of cmd 8621, and Third-Party Certification of Quality Management Systems was born under the auspices of the National Accreditation Council of Certification Bodies (NACCB), which has become the United Kingdom Accreditation Service (UKAS).
+A few years later, the UK Government took steps to improve national competitiveness following the publication of a white paper on Standards, Quality and International Competitiveness, Cmd 8621, and Third-Party Certification of Quality Management Systems was born under the auspices of the National Accreditation Council of Certification Bodies (NACCB), which has become the United Kingdom Accreditation Service (UKAS).

 In addition to many stakeholders' benefits, several studies have identified significant financial benefits for organizations certified to ISO 9001, with an ISO analysis of 42 studies showing that implementing the standard enhances financial performance.
 Corbett et al. showed that certified organizations achieved a superior return on assets compared to otherwise similar organizations without certification.